How Do Plants Get Light? | Plant Adaptations

 Create

-• Design an experiment to test how much light different plants need.
+- Choose two plants from different environments.
+Design an experiment to test how much light the two plants need.
 Make predictions about which plant needs more sunlight.
 Test your predictions by conducting the experiment and tracking your observations over time.

 Make a Personal Connection